jwodder/kbits/src/posts/pypkg-mistakes.rst

 Python Package Not Included in Wheel
 ====================================

-If not having a description is embarassing, not having any code in your wheel is crippling.
+If not having a description is embarrassing, not having any code in your wheel is crippling.
 With a wheel like this, when people install your project, they get nothing!
 That's certainly not what you want, is it?